pgdogdev/helm-ee/README.md

 ## Examples

-Two end-to-end `values.yaml` files for the most common setups.
-Save the snippet to `values.yaml` and install with:

 ```sh
 helm install control pgdogdev-ee/pgdog-control -f values.yaml
 ```

 ### EKS with the AWS Load Balancer Controller

-This example deploys to an EKS cluster that already has the AWS Load Balancer Controller and cert-manager-via-ACM set up.
-AWS credentials come from IRSA, so no static keys live in the cluster.
-TLS terminates at the ALB using a pre-issued ACM certificate.
+This example deploys into an EKS cluster that already has the AWS Load Balancer Controller, and TLS certificate set up via ACM.
+AWS credentials come from IRSA.

 ```yaml
 control: